SkiFire13/lcd-presentation/main.typ

     - Bounded: blocking send and receive

-  - Support fallible non-blocking and timeout mode
+  - Fallible non-blocking and timeout mode

   - No non-deterministic choice

-  - Third party libraries have better interfaces
 ]

 // TODO: example code for rest of stdlib